jaerrib/jaerrib.github.io/pelican/content/posts/lanuguage_learning_with_ai.md

 3. Copilot then provides specific feedback on things like verb placement or tense as well as suggesting more native, idiomatic phrasing.
 Sometimes, the meaning changes somewhat, and I have to tell it what I was really trying to say.
-Anyone who has experimental with tools like this knows how that works though.
+Anyone who has experimented with tools like this knows how that works though.
 4. Once I have a good revision, I copy both entries into a Nextcloud note so that I can review the differences later.